Claims Adjuster

 Is that explanation Ed Norton's character gives in Fight Club about how car makers determine whether they'll do a vehicle recall accurate?
 (That they'll leave an unsafe car on the road if the recall would cost more than paying the injury claims?)

-Asked by 1strule almost 11 years ago
+Asked by 1strule over 11 years ago

 Hi 1strule,